 If you have high cholesterol, you might be concerned life insurance companies will decline your application.
-It is true some insurance companies have strict standards regarding cholesterol levels, but many companies will approve you.
+It’s true some insurance companies have strict standards regarding cholesterol levels, but many companies will approve you.

 Cholesterol levels and their related health risks are not a one-size-fits-all problem.
 Each individual is different, and life insurance companies take this fact into consideration when reviewing all applications.

-Obtaining life insurance with high cholesterol is simple when you work with an experienced agent.
-We can help you assess your chances of being approved, prepare for your application, and determine which life insurance companies are most likely to provide coverage.
+Keep reading to find out your chances of being approved, learn how to prepare for your application, and determine which life insurance companies are most likely to cover you.

 - Eating a diet high in saturated fat or trans fat